Your Guide to Removing Every Type of Makeup StainFebruary 03, 2020

 The best cure for lipstick stains is already in your bathroom: hairspray.
 Spritz the stain, let it sit for a few minutes and dab off with a clean cloth.
 In a pinch, a piece of tape can be used to transfer the stain off of delicate fabrics.
 Finally, rinse and wash for best results.

-While lipstick stains on clothes are avoidable (for the most part), lipstick stains on wine glasses are near impossible to escape.
-When treating lipstick-stained wine glasses, reach for the salt before turning to your standard soap.
+Although lipstick stains on clothes are avoidable (for the most part), lipstick stains on wine glasses are nearly impossible to escape.
+When treating lipstick-stained wine glasses, soak the bottle in salt before turning to your standard soap.

 How to Remove Foundation Stains

-Pre-treat liquid and cream face makeup stains with a clarifying product like shaving cream, liquid soap or dish detergent to cut through the oily component of the foundation.
+Treat liquid and cream face makeup stains with a clarifying product like shaving cream, liquid soap or dish detergent to cut through the oily component of the foundation.
 Use a clean cloth to lift the pigment as you blot.
 For stubborn stains, it may be helpful to add a small amount of alcohol to the spot.
-Then toss it in the wash to remove any traces of the makeup mishap.

 How to Remove Powder Stains

 The age-old advice “don’t rub” applies more than ever to powdered makeup stains.
-First of all, dust off as much of the excess as possible.
+First, dust off as much of the excess as possible.
 Then use a mixture of white vinegar and water to blot away the stain.
-Test the concoction in an inconspicuous spot first to ensure the color is not compromised.
 Finally, wash the garment with high-quality, color-safe bleach.

 How to Remove Waterproof Mascara Stains

 For minor stains, try using an oil-free makeup remover.
 The oil-free formulation is key; otherwise you’ll end up making an even bigger mess.
+We recommend the Maybelline New York Expert Eyes Makeup Remover.
 For heavy-duty projects, turn to professional oil solvent, which you can find at your local dry cleaners.
 Let the solvent dry on the stain, brush off the residue and wash according to the label instructions.